About Tallinn University

 Tallinn University’s ethos is rooted in a desire to make a positive change to Estonian and broader European society.
 This ambition has shaped the university’s educational and research priorities and is reflected in the university’s joining the Green Academic Footprint initiative.

-Tallinn University is one the most international universities in the Baltic States, with a student body representing 54 countries and the most international faculty in the region, according to Quacquarelli Symonds.
-Quacquarelli Symonds also ranks Tallinn University among the three most research intensive universities in the Baltics and 69th overall in Emerging Europe and Central Asia.
+Tallinn University is ranked by Quacquarelli Symonds as one of the top 1,000 universities in the world.
+It is also one the most international universities in the Baltic States, with a student body representing 54 countries and the most international faculty in the region, according to Quacquarelli Symonds.
+It is also ranked among the three most research intensive universities in the Baltics and 69th overall in Emerging Europe and Central Asia.
 The University is also home to the Baltic States’ largest film school, Baltic Film, Media, Arts and Communication School.

 Located in the city centre, the university is convenient starting point for exploring Tallinn.
 In front of the University there is a tram stop connecting it to the historic Old Town (which is also within walking distance) and railway station.
 Behind the university stands the sea gate of Estonia – Port of Tallinn.
 Only a few hundred metres away you can find the peaceful Kadriorg Park and the Presidential Palace.